Trauma Informed Care in Nursing

 Adverse Childhood Experiences

 Nearly 40% of people have been exposed to adverse childhood experiences.
-Of course, adverse childhood experiences harm the overall health and well-being of the child; they also have a potential great impact on the physical and mental health of the person as they transition into adulthood.
+Of course, adverse childhood experiences harm the overall health and well-being of the child; they also have a potentially significant impact on the physical and mental health of the person as they transition into adulthood.

-As most childhood trauma is perpetrated by someone known and close to the child such as a parent, relative or close family friend, the child is often left with an altered expectation of interpersonal relationships.
-This may lead to severe insecurity and distrust where negative personal perception especially in relation to others may develop.
+As most childhood trauma is perpetrated by someone known and close to the child, such as a parent, relative, or close family friend, the child is often left with an altered expectation of interpersonal relationships.
+This may lead to severe insecurity and distrust, where negative personal perception, especially about others, may develop.

 People who develop physical symptoms of past childhood trauma are often unable to adjust and move on post-trauma.
-On the other hand, those who are able to form positive relationships tend to have fewer physical symptoms and are more liable to have adjusted to childhood trauma.
+On the other hand, those who can form positive relationships tend to have fewer physical symptoms and are more likely to have adjusted to childhood trauma.
 Childhood trauma can have long-reaching effects on the ability of the adult to form positive relationships and have normal responses to stressful situations (2).

 Ask yourself...